EhevuTov/tcp2snmp/README.md

 # CAUTION: Still being developed

 # Description
-This is an asynchronous server that receives tcp events and translates and outputs snmp trap events
+This is an asynchronous server that receives tcp events, translates and outputs snmp trap events

 # Requirements